austinharms/thread-pool/README.md

 Website: [https://baraksh.com/](https://baraksh.com/)<br />
 GitHub: [https://github.com/bshoshany](https://github.com/bshoshany)<br />

+## Changes in this fork
+this fork adds `push_task_priority` and `submit_priority` methods, the methods have the same api as there non priority counterparts but instead push tasks to the front of the job pool for more critical or time sensitive tasks

 This is the complete documentation for v3.3.0 of the library, released on 2022-08-03.

 * [Introduction](#introduction)